 Key Description ₩ Windows key Pressed alone it returns to the Start screen or to return to the last open app.
-It can also be used with other keys for special functions, please check Windows Help.
-Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.
+Application key This key has the same effect as clicking the right mouse button.

 USING THE PRECISION TOUCHPAD

 The touchpad controls the arrow (or 'cursor') on the screen.
 As you slide your finger across the touchpad, the cursor will follow this movement.
 The Precision Touchpad (PTP) is designed to provide a more uniform, smooth, and accurate touchpad experience.
 Many applications support precision touchpad gestures that use one or more fingers, however, some gestures may not be supported by the specific application or program you are using.